Honey talks

 The nature of raw honey means it can crystalize.
 Crystallization is completely normal.
 Some honey crystallizes faster than others, but eventually, all honey will crystalize.
 That does not mean it should be thrown out (honey never gets old).
 Crystallization is a combination of the types of sugars in the nectars collected at that particular time.
 Crystallization is also affected by the raw nature of honey.
 If it has more pollen, wax, and propolis in it, those will form crystals quicker.

 If your honey crystallizes this is an indication that it is truly raw and has all the benefits of raw honey.
-Second Breakfast Honey harvested in fall typically crystallizes much quicker than spring honey based on what the bees forage at the time.
+When Where the Bees Buzzed Honey is harvested in fall typically crystallizes much quicker than spring honey based on what the bees forage at the time.

 When your honey does crystalize just put the bottle in a hot water bath (not boiling) and let it sit for 30 minutes.
 It will liquefy and be squeezable again.
 Some people love crystalized honey as is and spread it on toast.